 demonstrate the usage of Open3D Python interface.
 See

-examples/python for all Python examples.
+all Python examples.

 Open3D’s Python tutorial utilizes some external packages:

 util/install-deps-python.sh for installing these

 To get started with using Open3D in your C++ applications, you can download a